 Alternatively, the stone rows are thought by many to have been used for ancient rituals, either religious or social.

-The Beaghmore Stones lie 10 miles west of Cookstown, and can be accessed for free at anytime.
+The Beaghmore Stones lie 10 miles west of Cookstown and can be accessed for free at any time.

-Stop 5: Grianan Ailigh Letterkenny, Co.
+Irish Halloween Tour Stop 5: Grianan Ailigh Letterkenny, Co.
 Donegal

 An Grianan Ailigh is a mysterious circular stone fort which is thought to date back to 1700 B.C.
 The fort sits on the hill of Grianan, 750 feet above sea level, so the views from the surrounding Donegal countryside are amazing.